radiumce/microsandbox/docs/guides/mcp.md

 #### Advanced Usage

 **Data Analysis Workflow:**

 ```
 "Create a Python sandbox, install pandas, and analyze this CSV data: [paste data]"
 ```

 **Web Development:**

 ```
-"Start a Node.js sandbox, create a simple Express server, and show me the code"
+"Start a Node.js sandbox and create a simple HTML generator script"
 ```

 **Multi-step Processing:**

 ```
 "Create a sandbox, download some data, process it, and create a visualization"
 ```